Forget Greasy Lotion—Body Oils Are My Summer Staple for Glowing, Hydrated Skin

 • Texture

-This is always going to be a personal preference, but nevertheless something that’s very important to consider.
+This is always going to be a personal preference when it comes to texture, but nevertheless, it's something that’s important to consider.
 You’ll typically find two types of body oils: Glow-giving oils and dry oils.
 The former you can expect to be a little silkier, whereas the latter will dry down quickly without a shimmery sheen.

-Long story short, the answer lies in your specific skin needs.
 Looking for brighter skin?
 Check for rosehip oil.
 Want to decrease and prevent the appearance of wrinkles?
 Moringa oil should be your go-to.
-And for a classic deep hydration, sweet almond, avocado, and jojoba oils are key.
+And for a classic deep moisture, sweet almond, avocado, and jojoba oils are key.

-"Packed with essential fatty acids and vitamins A and C, rosehip oil is known for its ability to improve skin texture and promote collagen production, making it ideal for combating sagging skin," she says.
+The three ingredients for sagging skin?
+Rosehip oil, argan oil, and olive oil.
+"Packed with essential fatty acids and vitamins A and C, rosehip oil is known for its ability to improve skin texture and promote collagen production, making it ideal for combating sagging skin," says Dr. Brimhall.

-Olive oil may seem like a silly ingredient for skincare, but as Brimhall explains, it's a powerful antioxidant that's excellent for deep hydration and can support skin’s elasticity over time."
+Argan oil, on the other hand, is rich in vitamin E and antioxidants, which help to improve elasticity and reduce the appearance of sagging.
+And while olive oil may seem like a silly ingredient for skincare, Dr. Brimhall explains, it's a powerful antioxidant that's excellent for deep hydration and can support skin’s elasticity over time.

 Meet the Experts